 In 2018, the process of recruiting, briefing and training new recruits as necessary was repeated.
 The surveys resulted in population estimates as follows:

 - Curlew – definitely 6 pairs, probably 7, possibly 8 and perhaps more.

 - Lapwing – 8 or 9 pairs, perhaps more

-The Group plans to repeat the Bird Survey in 2019.
+The Group plans to repeat the Bird Survey in 2020.
 New participants are needed, so we hope to recruit new members.
-A leaflet with information on the 2019 project is available here.
+A leaflet with information on the 2020 project is available here (PDF).

-A meeting at 7.30pm on Tuesday, 19th March 2019 at the Methodist Church Hall, Watling Street, Church Stretton will be given a presentation of the 2018 results in this report, and also plan the 2019 survey.
+A meeting at 7.30pm on Tuesday, 17th March 2020 at the Methodist Church Hall, Watling Street, Church Stretton will be given a presentation of the 2019 results in this report, and also plan the 2020 survey.
 Everyone interested in birds is welcome to participate.
-There is still time to play an active part in this important and interesting survey.
+You too can play an active part in this important and interesting survey.